Cec Purves: Retirement and extra-political involvement

 Purves served as a member of the St. Joseph's Hospital board, the Edmonton Police Commission, the Greater Edmonton Foundation board, the Edmonton Public Library board, the Edmonton Chamber of Commerce, and the Edmonton Symphony Society board.
-He was at various times a member of the Edmonton Exhibition Association, and President of the Edmonton Jaycees in 1962.
-Je also received the Jaycees Senate Award.
+He was at various times a member of the Edmonton Exhibition Association, and president of the Edmonton Jaycees in 1962.
+He also received the Jaycees Senate Award.
 He was also chosen twice as one of the 10 outstanding young men in Alberta by the Alberta Jaycees. (a young men's international organization).

 Purves was called as a bishop of a ward of The Church of Jesus, Christ of Latter-day Saints in 1974 and served until 1977.
 He served in many other positions within the church over the years.

-Purves served on the Edmonton chapter of The Canadian Mental health Association and become President.
+Purves served on the Edmonton chapter of The Canadian Mental health Association and became president.

 He filed for bankruptcy on March 29, 1988.